 A dog can be a valued member of the family or a child’s best friend, but when a dog attacks and bites a person, the consequences can be grave.
 According to the Center for Disease Control (CDC), approximately 4.5 million dog bites occur each year in the United States.
 In addition to being extremely painful, dog bites can also cause nerve damage and other serious outcomes.
-Also, many people do not realize that one out of five bites will become infected, putting the victim at risk for potentially life-threatening illnesses such as rabies, tetanus or MRSA, a dangerous staph infection.
+Many people do not realize that one out of five bites will become infected, putting the victim at risk for potentially life-threatening illnesses such as rabies, tetanus, or a dangerous staph infection called MRSA.

-Children are the most frequent victims of dog bites, especially those between the ages of five and nine years old, followed by senior citizens and postal carriers.
-In addition, men are more likely than women to be the victims of a dog bite.
+Children are the most frequent victims of dog bites, especially those between the ages of five and nine years old, followed by senior citizens, and postal carriers.
+Men are more likely than women to be the victims of a dog bite.

 According to the American Veterinary Medical Association (AMVA), most dog bites are preventable.
 Here are some tips to avoid being bitten:

 Despite our best efforts to prevent them, dog attacks happen.
-When a dog bites you or your child or loved one, wash the wound thoroughly using soap and warm water.
+When a dog bites you, your child, or loved one, wash the wound thoroughly using soap and warm water.
 The next step is to contact your physician and get emergency medical attention if needed.
 Then call your local animal control agency to report the dog attack.

 “Remember that dog bites can easily become infected, so medical care should be sought even if the bite appears minor,” says Mark Bernstein of The Sam Bernstein Law Firm.

 Once you obtain appropriate medical treatment, your next call should be to The Sam Bernstein Law Firm, where our experienced team of dog bite lawyers will help you understand your legal rights.